Seismic wave: P and S waves in Earth's mantle and core

 When an earthquake occurs, seismographs near the epicenter are able to record both P and S waves, but those at a greater distance no longer detect the high frequencies of the first S wave.
 Since shear waves cannot pass through liquids, this phenomenon was original evidence for the now well-established observation that the Earth has a liquid outer core, as demonstrated by Richard Dixon Oldham.
 This kind of observation has also been used to argue, by seismic testing, that the Moon has a solid core, although recent geodetic studies suggest the core is still molten.

 Notation

+The naming of seismic waves is usually based on the wave type and its path; due to the theoretically infinite possibilities of travel paths and the different areas of application, a wide variety of nomenclatures have emerged historically, the standardization of which – for example in the IASPEI Standard Seismic Phase List – is still an ongoing process.
 The path that a wave takes between the focus and the observation point is often drawn as a ray diagram.
-An example of this is shown in a figure above.
-When reflections are taken into account there are an infinite number of paths that a wave can take.
 Each path is denoted by a set of letters that describe the trajectory and phase through the Earth.
-In general an upper case denotes a transmitted wave and a lower case denotes a reflected wave.
-The two exceptions to this seem to be "g" and "n".
+In general, an upper case denotes a transmitted wave and a lower case denotes a reflected wave.